agCleo/craft-oa-ScholIndexes-doc/CRAFT-OA-doc-CORE.md

 *Other technical specifications*

-Dublin core is necessary for OAI-PMH, RIOXX, a schema indicated to research outputs, is recommended as a better option.
+Dublin core is necessary for OAI-PMH.
+CORE team also recommends as a better option: RIOXX, a metadata schema dedicated to research outputs.
 See: https://www.rioxx.net/.

 *SEO/UX requirements*